Economy, abortion shape Pennsylvania midterm races — CBS News Battleground Tracker

 Democracy and...not as much desire for election denialism

-Only a third of the state's Republicans — and just under a fifth of its voters — want elected officials in the state to claim Joe Biden did not win the 2020 election.
+Only a third of the state's Republicans — and just under a fifth of its voters — want elected officials in the state to claim Mr. Biden did not win the 2020 election.

 An eight-in-10, bipartisan majority of voters would like to see the next secretary of state — who would be appointed by the governor — make election rules that are neutral toward both parties, and not favor either one.